Love this program! Thank you for caring about the children today and bringing this to many schools

 - The collector completes a medical form with the student, and gives them a hall pass.
 There is no indication of any test result and the collector does NOT need to be told about any prescriptions.

 - Students end their test day at a goodie bag station, filling a lunch bag with treats.
-Schools are highly encouraged to allow students to eat their treats in class in front of the other students so they all know this person was just tested so it’s not even worth trying to offer any substances.
+Schools are highly encouraged to allow students to eat their treats in class in front of the other students.
+That way, fellow students know this person was just tested so it’s not even worth trying to offer any substances.

 - Parents are contacted regarding any samples where the lab confirms the presence of substances.
 Prescriptions are verified and/or conversations are held about what was present.

 - In about a month ID cards arrive at school welcoming students into the club who passed their drug test and rewards begin!
-As a part of Parents also receive letters at home congratulating them on their child’s acceptance, and urging them to talk to their teen about this membership.
+Parents also receive letters at home congratulating them on their child’s acceptance, and urging them to talk to their teen about their DFCA membership.

 My Child Takes a Prescription Medication